All ingredients are individually packaged, but our central facility

 Add the Broccoli

-Add broccoli to other half of baking sheet.
+Add broccoli to empty half of baking sheet.
 Toss with half the garlic (reserve remaining for sauce), half the Parmesan (reserve remaining for topping), 1 Tbsp. olive oil, ¼ tsp. salt, and a pinch of pepper.

 Spread broccoli into a single layer on its side.